Weekend in Barcelona

-Dear Diary.
 Today was our first day of a three-day trip to Barcelona.
 This morning I was finishing getting the bags ready and we had ten minutes before we had to leave.
 I put some flax seeds in a Tupperware and put the Tupperware in my rucksack.
 The flax seeds are in case of dire constipation emergencies.
 Flax seeds are 27% fibre and guaranteed to make you do a poo if you're constipated, as I often am.

 I looked down at the sleeves of my jacket.
-The fake leather was peeling, like the skin of eczema or a bad sunburn.
+The fake leather was peeling, like eczema skin or a bad sunburn.
 My coat is from Zara, which is supposed to make quality clothes for rich people, and yet the fake leather is flaking off, exposing the woven mesh underneath.
 Girlfriend says I should be happy because I got four year's worth of wear out of the coat but I'm not happy.
 In fact, I'm never buying clothes made from imitation leather again.
 I still have a real leather coat I bought fifteen years ago and it looks almost as good as new.

 The train set off.
 1-year-old sat on my lap.
 Outside the window were hills and fields.
 The sun was low in the sky.
 And then there we were: Barcelona.
 The Big Apple.
 The City That Never Sleeps.
 Oh wait, that’s New York.
 Barcelona is the city with a big cathedral.
 The city Freddie Mercury sang about for the 1992 Olympics.
 The Catalan capital.